AonCyberLabs/MAM-Security-Checklist/README.md

   </tr>
   <tr>
     <td>20</td>
-    <td>Solution should utilize secure random IV/nonce of sufficient length when encrypting data</td>
+    <td>Solution should utilize secure random IV/nonce of sufficient length when encrypting data.
+IV's and nonces should not be derived from deterministic data and show be unique on file creation</td>
   </tr>
   <tr>
     <td>21</td>